garrygl/GNS3/README.md

 2. restore symbols and appliances in gns3 server folders sudo tar -zxvf /opt/gns3-home2_7.tar reboot vm and connect the GNS3 2.7 client to new ESXi vm
-# End of Procedure
+# End-of-Procedure

-## GSN3 LAB NOTES
+# GSN3 LAB NOTES
-# Operational Notes and Information for GSN3 Simulation Lab 1
+## Operational Notes and Information for GSN3 Simulation Lab 1
 - Reference - **[Link to Network-Lab.pdf (HTML format)](https://github.com/garrygl/GNS3/blob/20b25805cb25cc5977216e78a9a4a0c04696f3e3/Network-Lab.pdf)

 - Webterm is a docker container and sometimse will not copy